 Those entering the United States at a land border will receive a small white I-94 card with the same notations.

-Note: You should always check that your endorsement reads "D/S." If it does not, contact the Office of International Services immediately.
+Note: You should always check that your endorsement reads "D/S." If it does not, contact International Services immediately.

 A student visa is a sticker placed in your passport at an American consulate.
 The expiration date on the visa marks the last day you can use it to enter the United States.
 Once here, and as long as you are maintaining legal status, your visa may expire without consequence to your immigration status.